-No special vaccines are required to enter Chile but be aware with Hanta Virus, altitude sickness and the Chilean recluse spider.
+No special vaccines are required to enter Chile but are aware of Hanta Virus, altitude sickness, and the Chilean recluse spider.

 Hanta its acquired through exposure to the infected excretion of wild rodents in rural areas in the southern and central parts of Chile.
 Don’t worry, only sporadic cases have been reported, just be aware if you go camping.

 If you travel to the Northen parte of the country, be aware that altitude sickness may develop in those who ascend rapidly to altitudes greater than 2500m, like in the Geysers del Tatio nearby San Pedro de Atacama.